milosz08/milosz08/README.md

 Currently master of science student at Silesian University of Technology.
 In february 2024, I defended Bachelor of Science at the same university.
-My thesis was about demostrate posibilities of communication in a highly distributed microservice infrastructure using event-driven architecture with Apache Kafka in field of real-time communication on example of chat application ([source code](https://github.com/visphere)).
+My thesis was about demostrate posibilities of communication in a highly distributed microservice infrastructure using Apache Kafka event-driven architecture in field of real-time communication on example of chat application ([source code](https://github.com/visphere)).

 ### 🤝 Connect with me